michaellimair/cs261-group8/backend/README.md

 When adding additional environment variables for configurable settings or for storing secrets, please add them as an environment variable.
 You can use `os.environ.get(<env_name>)` from the `os` module to get the environment variables.
 Afterwards, add the key of the environment variable to your `.env` file and an example key/value pair in `.env.example`.

+## Loading Sample Data
+Sample data such as business area and users can be loaded by performing `python manage.py loaddata <fixture_filename>`, where `fixture_filename` would be the name of the fixture without extension (e.g. users, businessarea).

 ## Default User Credentials
 ### Mentor
 - Username: testmentor